 Eggs Up Grill

 First opening its doors in 1997 in Pawleys Island, Eggs Up now fires up their grills at many locations on the Grand Strand, throughout the state and Southeastern U.S. Breakfast is served all day at each Eggs Up, from 6 a.m. to 2 p.m.
-You can expect all the breakfast classic platter, omelets and sandwiches, plus home fry bowls, sweet selections and a family bundle you can take out and bring home for a family of 4 or 6.
-They also have curbside delivery available.
+You can expect all the breakfast classic platters, omelets and sandwiches, plus home fry bowls, sweet selections, breakfast burritos, and plenty of pancake and waffle selections.

 For breakfast in North Myrtle Beach and Myrtle Beach, a morning must-stop is Blueberry’s Grill, where Chef Evi has put a creative spin on the breakfast classics.
 Opened in 2017, Blueberry’s has been wowing locals and visitors with unique offerings like the Trio Kale Omelet, Granola & Chobani, Wild Smoked Salmon Croissant, a host of sweet treats, Benedicts, omelets, sandwiches and skillets.
 Hours are daily, 6 a.m. to 3 p.m.